-Students should have a medical degree, plus a minimum of two years' postgraduate experience or a degree in a professional allied to clinical radiology.
-Students are normally expected to be in clinical practice throughout the course.
+Applicants should have a medical degree plus a minimum of two years’ postgraduate experience or a degree in a profession allied to clinical radiology.
+Applicants are normally expected to be in clinical practice in the UK throughout the course.

 Months of entry

-This course has been set-up with the ultimate aim of producing high-quality Clinical Radiology consultants, capable of meeting the challenges of this dynamic and rapidly evolving specialty.
-Radiology trainees are required to assimilate a large body of knowledge with which they will have been previously unfamiliar over a relatively short timescale - including detailed knowledge of imaging and anatomy as well as the full spectrum of disease processes and associated imaging features.
+Radiology trainees are required to assimilate a large body of knowledge with which they will have been previously unfamiliar over a relatively short timescale, including detailed knowledge of imaging physics and anatomy as well as the full spectrum of disease processes and associated imaging features.